What is the best anti-inflammatory medicine? It may be weight loss: Obesity, inflammation and joint pain

 - Overall, dietary intake of foods with greater anti-inflammatory effects appears to be relevant in the relationship of body fat to pain.

 - The researchers found it especially interesting that the primary component of dietary intake driving the beneficial effects was the consumption of seafood and plant protein.

 - Given the higher content of omega-3 fatty acids in seafood and the documented anti-inflammatory effects of omega-3 fatty acids, this provides further support for the hypothesis that intake of foods with demonstrated anti-inflammatory effects.

 - Plant proteins with demonstrated anti-inflammatory effects (eg, nuts and seeds, soy products) accounted for beneficial effects in respondents following a strictly vegetarian diet

-Obesity is more than weight load – it causes inflammation
+Obesity is more than stress from weight load – it creates inflammation without wear and tear

-Doctors at the University of Calgary writing in the journal Osteoarthritis and Cartilage examined obese laboratory animals and found that not only does obesity cause osteoarthritis because of weight load, but it also causes osteoarthritis in a “non-mechanical” way – in other words by inflammation without wear and tear.
+Doctors at the University of Calgary writing in the journal Osteoarthritis and Cartilage (7) examined obese laboratory animals and found that not only does obesity cause osteoarthritis because of weight load, but it also causes osteoarthritis in a “non-mechanical” way – in other words by inflammation without wear and tear.

 This type of research is helping doctors get away from the excessive weight load model of thinking, although weight load does cause obvious problems, and helps them look at the inflammation problems.